MaximiliMax/Robot-Arm-Synchronizer/README.md

 *Note it was pretty cool controlling the robot, at times it really felt like my arm was one with the robot arm 😅

 Although the project met the requirements and the  was really fun, I wish we spent more time recording the projects functionality and showcasing its ability in a better manner.
 It is great to have a cool project but the presentation of such project is just as important as its content.
 This is one of the many lessons I have learned in this stressful yet fun project!
 Shoutout to the group members and look forward to what the next project entails!
+Hope you found this project cool too!